kentonv/dvorak-qwerty/windows/README.txt

 1) Set your system's keyboard layout to Dvorak.

 2) Run dqkeys_gui.
 An icon will appear in your task bar.
-While this icon is present, any key you press while holding ctrl or alt will be remapped to Qwerty.
+While this icon is present, any key you press while holding ctrl, alt, or the Windows key will be remapped to Qwerty, but ONLY when your system keyboard layout is set to Dvorak.
+For other keyboard layouts, the program will not interfere.
    To stop, click the icon and choose "exit".

 BACKGROUND

-This progam implements the "Dvorak-Qwerty" keyboard layout, in which the layout is normally Dvorak but switches to Qwerty when control or alt is held.
+This progam implements the "Dvorak-Qwerty" keyboard layout, in which the layout is normally Dvorak but switches to Qwerty when control, alt, or the Windows key is held.
+The program automatically detects when Dvorak layout is active and only performs remapping in that case - it will not interfere with other keyboard layouts.
 There are two reasons why I prefer this layout over straight Dvorak:
 - The common copy/paste hotkeys X, C, and V remain on the left hand, and so can be used while the right hand is on the mouse.
 - Holding the control key with my pinky tends to make it hard for me to